sanity-io/hydrogen-sanity/README.md

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).

-`loadQuery` will not implement Hydrogen's caching when:
+`loadQuery` results will skip Hydrogen's caching when in preview mode.

-- in preview mode or
-- when the Sanity Client config for `useCdn` is false or
-- when the `strategy` option is set to `null`.

 Learn more about configuring [caching in Hydrogen on the Shopify documentation](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).